 A functional rhinoplasty can also be used to reduce the size of enlarged turbinates, the structures on the interior wall of the nose which can protrude and obstruct air flow.
 If the turbinates are already enlarged and then swell during an allergy attack, breathing becomes much more difficult.
 Reducing the size of a patient’s turbinates will not cure allergies, but it may help them breathe better during allergy season and year round by keeping the nasal passages more open.

 For South Florida allergy sufferers who do not have issues with deviated septums or enlarged turbinates, there is really nothing that a functional rhinoplasty or septoplasty can do to help relieve symptoms.
 However, allergies should not stand in the way of anyone who wishes to pursue a rhinoplasty for cosmetic reasons.
 Many people in South Florida have been able to get the nose they want, whether or not they suffer from allergies.
-Patients just need to talk to their surgeons about their allergies and any medications they are taking, as that information is necessary in helping plan a successful rhinoplasty and recovery.
+Patients just need to talk to their surgeons, or one of our Miami plastic surgeons, about their allergies and any medications they are taking, as that information is necessary in helping plan a successful rhinoplasty and recovery.